-24 The number and type of diligence milestones vary in each deal and should be based upon the development plan provided by Licensee.
-If a large company takes a sublicense, they will typically ask for a revision of the diligence milestone terms - e.g., they may agree to use Commercially Reasonable Efforts to develop a Licensed Product, but will ask to remove specific diligence milestones, and Licensors will typically approve.
+27 The number and type of diligence milestones vary in each deal and should be based upon the development plan provided by Licensee.
+If Big Pharma takes a sublicense, they will typically ask for a revision of the diligence milestone terms - e.g., they may agree to use Commercially Reasonable Efforts to develop a Licensed Product, but will ask to remove specific diligence milestones, and Licensors will typically approve.